We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Your therapist might not respond to your messages right away (typically within a day).

-• The message-based therapy may make it more difficult to develop a strong therapist-client relationship.
+• Message-based therapy may make developing a strong therapist-client relationship more difficult.

 Best if you’re unsure about therapy